 766.31 Classification of property of spouses.
-(1) All property of spouses is marital property except that which is classified otherwise by this chapter and that which is described in sub.
+(1) GEN-ERAL.
+All property of spouses is marital property except that which is classified otherwise by this chapter and that which is described in sub.
 (8).

-(2) All property of spouses is presumed to be marital property.
+(2) PRESUMPTION.
+All property of spouses is presumed to be marital property.

-(3) Each spouse has a present undivided one-half interest in each item of marital property, but the marital property interest of the nonemployee spouse in a deferred employment benefit plan or in assets in an individual retirement account that are traceable to the rollover of a deferred employment benefit plan terminates at the death of the nonemployee spouse if he or she predeceases the employee spouse.
+(3) SPOUSE'S INTEREST IN MARITAL PROPERTY.
+Each spouse has a present undivided one-half interest in each item of marital property, subject to all of the following:

+(a) Terminable interest in deferred employment benefit plan.
+As provided in s.
+766.62 (5), the marital property interest of the nonemployee spouse in a deferred employment benefit plan or in assets in an individual retirement account that are traceable to the rollover of a deferred employment benefit plan terminates at the death of the nonemployee spouse if he or she predeceases the employee spouse.